SURFscz/SBS/README.md

 PROFILE=local ALLOW_MOCK_USER_API=1 CONFIG=config/test_config.yml python -m server
 ```

-With TESTING=1 no mails will be send.
+With TESTING=1 no mails will be sent.
 If you do want to validate the mails you can run a fake smtp server with:

 ```bash
 python -m smtpd -n -c DebuggingServer localhost:1025
 ```

-If you want the emails to be opened in the browser when developing add the `OPEN_MAIL_IN_BROWSER=1` to your environment
+If you want the emails to be opened in the browser when developing add the `OPEN_MAIL_IN_BROWSER=1` to your environment.
+Or even better, use https://mailpit.axllent.org/ and capture all emails send.

 #### [Client](#client)